fernandodiacenco/Small_OpenWRT_WPA3/README.md

 <b>BUILDING YOUR OWN IMAGE</b>

-The easiest way to build your own image is using the image builder for your device, and passing instructions to it (Build for this device, install those packages, remove those ones, etc) so in this example I'm using a cheap TP-Link WR740N hwrdware version 5 that I have a bunch of lying around
+The easiest way to build your own image is using the image builder for your device, and passing instructions to it (Build for this device, install those packages, remove those ones, etc) so in this example I'm using a cheap TP-Link WR740N hardware version 5 that I have a bunch of lying around

 So, go where you would normally find the image to download and look for imagebuilder, in my case it is here